tibordp/coinflipper/README.md

 kubectl apply -f kubernetes/coinflipper.yaml
 ```

-The server component will run as a StatefulSet with 1GiB of persistent sotrage mounted, so you will never lose your progress even if you restart the pod.
+The server component will run as a StatefulSet with 1GiB of persistent storage mounted, so you will never lose your progress even if you restart the pod.

+There is also a web prontend available, so you can watch the flipping progress without a terminal.
+See [here](./kubernetes/coinflipper-viewer/README.md) for deployment instructions.

 ## License